 We will continue to focus on surgical and trauma care in the country, where we have been present for almost twenty years.

 The ‘Soda Programme’ will also continue, aimed at treating children who ingest caustic soda, as well as cardiological screening activities for patients that are transferred and operated on at our Salam Centre for Cardiac Surgery in Sudan, thanks to the Regional Programme that is active in over 28 countries.

 A focus group was also formed, together with the Ministry of Health, to maximise the efficiency of surgical patient transfers and an appropriate division of labour between Connaught Hospital, the main adult referral hospital in Sierra Leone, and our Surgical Centre.

 Start of clinical activities: April 2002

-Facilities: 2 Outpatient clinics, Ward, Reception area, Technical and auxiliary services shared with the Surgical Centre.
+Facilities: 2 clinics, ward, welcome area, technical and support services shared with the Surgical Centre.

 Patients admitted: 21,412